rd-kainos/defra-identity-hapi-plugin/readme.md

 **Note:** This plugin is designed for use with Hapi 17

-The Defra.Identity hapi plugin (DIHP) is designed to streamline and standardise the way Defra services interact with an OpenID Connect (OIDC) Identity Provider (IdP).
+The Defra.Identity Hapi Plugin (DIHP) is designed to streamline and standardise the way Defra services interact with an OpenID Connect (OIDC) Identity Provider (IdP).

 You can read more about OpenID Connect [here](https://connect2id.com/learn/openid-connect).